-This is a simple, inexpensive elderberry syrup recipe with amazing immune support benefits.
+This is a simple, inexpensive elderberry syrup recipe made with dried elderberries that amazing immune support benefits.
 This home remedy is so effective at getting rid of colds and flu quickly.
 It’s a safe cold remedy for pregnant moms and for kids, too!

 (Disclaimer: This post contains affiliate links.
 I may earn a small commission if you make a purchase, but you will not be charged a penny extra!
 And mama, I never recommend products I don’t love or believe in.

 During my first pregnancy, I caught an extremely nasty cold.
 I was hesitant to take any over the counter medication, but was desperate for some relief.
 When I catch colds during the winter season they can very easily turn into sinus infections if I’m not massively active at fighting it.

 At 6 months pregnant, a sinus infection was the last thing I wanted for an already exhausted body.

 I ran across an article about the benefits of elderberry for its cold and flu fighting abilities, and how it is a safe remedy for pregnant women.
 I ran to the store to pick up some elderberry syrup from my local health store.

 I’m not kidding.
 Ran.

 This stuff knocked out my cold in a day.
 Seriously.
 I couldn’t believe it.
 I woke up the next day feeling 90% better.

 As I did more research, I found out that elderberries are actually incredibly good as an immune booster and can prevent cold and flu bugs.

 During cold and flu season we take elderberry at least once a week, and when we know we’ve been exposed to a bug, we take it every day.